xray-imaging/DMagic/doc/source/about.rst

 `DMagic <https://github.com/xray-imaging/DMagic>`_ aims to provide easy command-like interface to the `APS scheduling system <https://schedule.aps.anl.gov/>`_

-Basic functionalities include the ability, for a given experiment date, to retrieve the users' email addresses from the APS scheduling as well as experiment information.
+Basic functionalities include the ability, for the current experiment, to retrieve the users' email addresses from the APS scheduling as well as experiment information.
 This infomation can be printed ("show" option) or used to update EPICS PVs ("tag" option)